favonia/cloudflare-ddns/docs/designs/guides/readme-writing.markdown

 - If several nearby points compete for `⚠️`, keep it on the highest-risk point and rewrite the others in plain prose or section structure.
 - Do not use `🧪` as a release-status marker.
 - Do not invent additional fixed markers unless they solve a repeated README-level reader-decision problem.
 Decorative section emojis and one-off callout icons do not carry stable marker semantics.
-- Apply markers only when they change the reader's decision or expectation; do not add them mechanically.

 ## Scope Boundary